Class Schedules and Catalog Background Image

 This certificate is designed to help students review foundation skills in reading, writing, grammar, and mathematics.
 It demonstrates achievement in a set of proficiencies that help students prepare for their next educational or career-related goal.
 Students earn this certificate by successfully completing a combination of three non-credit courses that must include one noncredit mathematics course and two noncredit English courses.

-Students are required to take at least one course from the following list of core English courses.
+Students are required to take at least one of the following English courses.

 Basic Skills: Reading and Study Strategies

-Students are required to take at least one course from the following list of core math courses.
+Students are required to take at least one of the following math courses.

 Basic Skills Math 1